Samuel Lavrinčík: AS Trenčín

 Lavrinčík made his Fortuna Liga debut for AS Trenčín against Slovan Bratislava on 14 March 2021.

 MFK Ružomberok

 On 21 July 2023, Lavrinčík moved to Niké liga side Ružomberok.
 He signed a contract for the next two seasons.
 He missed a penalty in the 2024–25 Slovak Cup.

+FK Jablonec

+Lavrinčík transferred to FK Jablonec in June 2025.

 International career

 Lavrinčík was first recognised in Slovak senior national team nomination in November 2022 by Francesco Calzona being listed as an alternate for two friendly fixtures against Montenegro and Marek Hamšík's retirement game against Chile.
 Subsequently, in December 2022, he was nominated for the senior national team prospective players' training camp at NTC Senec.